carpentries/carpentries.org-archive/_posts/2024/08/2024-08-22-hpc-carpentry-llnl-workshop-report.md

 ## HPC Carpentry at LLNL

-In the first week of June, 2024, instructors from [HPC Carpentry][hpcc] taught our full workflow workshop for the first time.
+In the first week of June, 2024, Instructors from [HPC Carpentry][hpcc] taught our full workflow workshop for the first time.
 Over a four-day stint at Lawrence Livermore National Laboratory, we delivered this content not once, but twice!